Rishie123/Data-Visualisation-Project/README.md

 # Data-Visualisation-Project

-This is a project to create a data visualisation, which has to be inline with The Economist style guide, The same at first seems trivial but, can be a little challenging.
+This is a project to create a data visualisation, which has to be inline with The Economist visual style guide, ( https://design-system.economist.com/documents/CHARTstyleguide_20170505.pdf )
+The same at first seems trivial but, can be a little challenging.

 Within the project, the data has been downloaded from the Website of World Education Reforms Database, made available by Stanfod University.